New Orleans VooDoo: Arenas

-Smoothie King Center

 The VooDoo played their home games in the 16,900 Smoothie King Center (formerly New Orleans Arena).
 The arena was also known as "The Graveyard" during Voodoo home games.

-Mercedes-Benz Superdome

 For the 2013 season, the VooDoo announced that, due to renovations at the New Orleans Arena, they would relocate to the Mercedes-Benz Superdome for the last six home games of the AFL season.